Learn How to Make Coffee with a French Press

 Let it Bloom

 Place the 50 grams of coffee in the beaker, and then gently pour some of the water over the grounds.
 Give it a stir to make sure all the grounds are immersed in the water.
-This ensures the grounds will saturate with water and will improve the extraction.
+This ensures the grounds will saturate with water and will enhance the extraction.
 Allow the coffee to bloom for about 30 seconds.
 Use a wooden stick, to avoid touching the glass with a metal spoon.

 Soaking Time